Janeen Gingrich

-Contact her at janeen@ncaan.org.
+Contact her at veleria@ncaan.org or (704) 550-1900.

 Matt Martin

-Matt Martin has been with the North Carolina AIDS Action Network’s since August 2016 and currently serves as the Grassroots Advocacy Manager.
+Matt Martin has been with the North Carolina AIDS Action Network’s since August 2016 and currently serves as the Associate Director.
 Matt graduated from Western Carolina University in 2013, receiving a B.S.Ed. and B.M. in Instrumental Music Education with a minor in Religious Studies.
 After teaching Middle School Band in the NC Public School system for two years, Matt left education to follow a passion for advocacy and activism.
 Prior to joining the NCAAN team, Matt worked as a Field Organizer on the TurnOUT!
 Charlotte and TurnOUT!
 North Carolina campaigns, two LGBTQ+ issue based coalition campaigns.

 Matt served on the board of directors for Time Out Youth Center in Charlotte, NC in 2015, is a graduate of the Latino Commission on AIDS Dennis deLeon Sustainable Leadership Institute, and volunteers with various progressive organizations across North Carolina.
 When not working, you can typically find Matt reading dystopian novels and drinking entirely too much coffee.
 Matt currently is based in Greensboro, North Carolina.